 Symbolic states.
-The symbolic state tracked during verification is defined in Fig. 9.
-It consists of the following components: $^9$ (1) A symbolic store (store) mapping variables to symbolic expressions, (2) a path condition (pc)-which is a symbolic expression tracking logical facts that hold in the current branch of the program-, and (3) a symbolic heap (heap) given by a list of heap chunks.
-Symbolic expressions t consist of symbolic variables x, literals l (e.g., for concrete integers, booleans or permission amounts), unary operations $\odot t$ , and binary operations $t \oplus t$ .
-We define a function pc add( $\sigma$ , t) that adds the (boolean) symbolic expression t to the path condition of $\sigma$ .
+The symbolic state tracked during verification is defined in Fig. 8.
+It consists of the following components:8 (1) A symbolic store (store) mapping variables to symbolic expressions, (2) a path condition (pc)-which is a symbolic expression tracking logical facts that hold in the current branch of the program-, and (3) a symbolic heap (heap) given by a list of heap chunks.
+Symbolic expressions t consist of symbolic variables x, literals l (e.g., for concrete integers, booleans or permission amounts), unary operations $\odot t$, and binary operations $t \oplus t$.
+We define a function pc_add(σ , t) that adds the (boolean) symbolic expression t to the path condition of σ .

 The most crucial part of symbolic states is the symbolic heap.
-As is common [Berdine et al. 2005a; Jacobs et al. 2011; Schwerhoff 2016], we represent the symbolic heap as a list of (heap) chunks.
-Conceptually, each heap chunk corresponds to an $\mathbf{acc}(e_r.f,e_p)$ resource, which we call an acc-resource in this section, together with an associated value.
-Concretely, a chunk c is a record with four fields, as shown in Fig. 9. recv and field describe the heap location that the chunk belongs to, perm describes the permission of the chunk, and val gives the (symbolic) value of the heap location.
+As is common [4, 28, 49], we represent the symbolic heap as a list of (heap) chunks.
+Conceptually, each heap chunk corresponds to an acc(e_r .f, e_p) resource, which we call an acc-resource in this section, together with an associated value.
+Concretely, a chunk c is a record with four fields, as shown in Fig. 8. recv and field describe the heap location that the chunk belongs to, perm describes the permission of the chunk, and val gives the (symbolic) value of the heap location.
 A symbolic heap is a list of chunks.
 Note that this list can contain multiple chunks for the same location (cf. state consolidation, described shortly).